“Find, find the value of pi — starts 3 point 1 4 1 5 9.

 Lesser during his keynote for a district-wide in-service for Cherry Creek School District’s K-12 teachers in Denver.

-Lesser has won a score of awards for educational STEM songs and song videos in recent national contests (NSF, ASA, National Museum of Mathematics, CAUSE, QL-SIGMAA) and has given presentation-performances for national audiences ranging from mathematics teachers (e.g., an SRO audience of 800+ to open the 2009 NCTM conference in Nashville) to mathematicians (e.g., 2008 MAA MathFest banquet or the 2014 Bridges meeting) to statisticians (e.g., 2013 USCOTS banquet) to general audiences (e.g., 2015 MoMath event and 2018 NSF video showcase).
+Lesser’s won a score of awards for educational STEM songs and song videos in national contests (NSF, ASA, National Museum of Mathematics, CAUSE, QL-SIGMAA, STEM Art and Film Festival) and has given presentation-performances for national audiences ranging from mathematics teachers (e.g., an SRO audience of 800+ to open the 2009 NCTM conference in Nashville or the 2024 NMMATYC meeting) to mathematicians (e.g., 2008 MAA MathFest banquet or the 2014 Bridges meeting) to statisticians (e.g., 2013 USCOTS banquet) to general audiences (e.g., 2015 MoMath event or the 2024 El Paso Science Festival).
+A dozen of his STEM songs have even been played on TV or radio!

-His songs yielded significant learning gains in an NSF-funded randomized experiment and helped land an award-winning followup NSF grant to write and assess interactive statistics songs (see our JSE paper).
-Lesser’s work has been featured in print media (e.g., Australia’s largest paper), institutional media (e.g., college newsletter or the closing story of university newscast), STEM songwriter media, and mass media (from El Paso to Jamaica!).
-While he focuses on secondary and postsecondary levels, Lesser has also produced math-and-music material for younger audiences, ranging from an appearing on a regional PBS-TV children’s show to writing an issue of the syndicated feature The Mini Page.
+Lesser’s math-and-music work has been featured in print media (e.g., Australia’s largest paper), institutional media (e.g., newsletter or newscast), STEM songwriter media, podcasts, and mass media (from El Paso to Jamaica!).
+While he focuses on secondary and postsecondary levels, Lesser has also produced math-and-music material for younger audiences, ranging from a regional PBS-TV children’s show to a newspaper syndicated feature The Mini Page (with 20 million readers in 500+ papers!).

-Lesser has published about 100 math/stat lyrics (and about 50 math/stat poems) and pioneering papers (e.g., in J. of Statistics Education, Mathematics Teacher, Teaching Statistics, EJSME, J. of Mathematics Education, J. of Mathematics and the Arts, VOICES, and eCOTS) on using music in math/statistics class, as part of broader collaborative work on educational fun.
+Lesser has published 100+ STEM lyrics and pioneering papers (e.g., in J. of Statistics Education, Mathematics Teacher, Teaching Statistics, EJSME, J. of Mathematics Education, VOICES, eCOTS, and one of the most-viewed papers in the history of J. of Mathematics and the Arts) on using music in math/statistics class, as part of broader work on educational fun.
+His songwriter cred is not limited to STEM: he’s also had awards, airplay, album cuts, etc. for his non-STEM songs, including multiple recognitions from the New Mexico Music Awards!